jbrennan/SmolHTML/Smol/index.md

 - You could add more block or inline elements types
 - You could expand what style elements are supported
-- You could even write your own CSS parser! of if you have limitless ambition, you could write a javascript engine too
+- You could even write your own CSS parser! or if you have limitless ambition, you could write a javascript engine too

 But most of all, I hope you enjoyed yourself and learned a thing or two.